 Currently, Colony allows only one layer of Teams.
-Nested Teams are planned for Q4 2021.
+Nested Teams are planned.

 One of the unique characteristics of reputation is that it decays over time.
 This incentivizes consistent contribution to a colony, and maintains decentralization by ensuring that reputation represents recent contributions.

 Every 600000 blocks, a user’s reputation in every team decays by a factor of 2.
 This implies a 'reputation half-life' of about 3.5 months.
 Reputation slowly decays on a per-block basis.

 To know more about Reputation Decay, Reputation Mining, and how it's calculated, please refer to the Whitepaper.